0mj/working-memory/README.md

 # Command
-[wttr.in](https://github.com/chubin/wttr.in) the right way to check the weather
+[Command Line Weather.. wttr.in](https://github.com/chubin/wttr.in) the right way to check the weather
 `curl wttr.in/44087`

 #### Containers